-The monthly Part D Late Enrollment Penalty is due on the fifteenth (15th) of each month.
-If you choose to pay us directly CarePartners of Connecticut will send you an invoice and a return envelope as the Part D Late Enrollment Penalty comes due.
+The monthly Part D late enrollment penalty is due on the fifteenth (15th) of each month.
+If you choose to pay us directly, CarePartners of Connecticut will send you an invoice and a return envelope as Part D late enrollment penalties come due.
 Please complete a check or money order for the amount shown on the invoice, (checks/money orders must be made payable to CarePartners of Connecticut) and mail to CarePartners of Connecticut in the window envelope provided or to: